-Add to the Planning Maps, maps indicating location of drainage channels in the Kaitaia, Waiharara/Kaikino and Motutangi drainage areas, as defined in the Draft Management Plans and Far North District Council Land Drainage Bylaw 2019 and the draft management plan 2017. and include overland flow paths in urban areas.
+Add to the Planning Maps, maps indicating location of drainage channels in the Kaitaia, Waiharara/Kaikino and Motutangi drainage areas, as defined in the Draft Management Plans and Far North District Council Land Drainage Bylaw 2019 and the draft management plan 2017, and include overland flow paths in urban areas.

-The specific provisions of the Plan that my submission relates to are: Planning Maps, RPROZ Confirm your position: Support Support In-part Oppose (please tick relevant box) My submission is: The Planning Maps show the Rural Production Zone in some areas e.g. Wireless road Kaitaia/ Awanui, Wireless road from state highway one to Bell road intersection and part of Bell road itself.
+Bylaw 2019 and the draft management plan 2017. and include overland flow paths in urban areas.
+S547.028 to S543.030 and S547.038 The specific provisions of the Plan that my submission relates to are: Planning Maps, RPROZ Confirm your position: Support Support In-part (please tick relevant box) My submission is: The Planning Maps show the Rural Production Zone in some areas e.g. Wireless road Kaitaia/ Awanui, Wireless road from state highway one to Bell road intersection and part of Bell road itself.
 There is already development on wireless road including bus depot, playcentre, Kura school, butcher shop, storage yard and engineering business.
 This is opposite the Juken Nissho Triboard mill and the collard tavern.
 State Highway one from Kaitaia boundary to Brott Road has housing and businesses established on road side this area should not be rural production and be changed to another zone.
 All serviced by town sewerage Awanui township also from the rugby field to Spains road and around the Awanui school that are serviced by sewerage, footpaths, refuse collection etc. If this zoning continues, it will severely constrain future urban development, and this should be corrected by amending the planning maps to a more appropriate urban zoning.
 A separate alternative submission is to ask that the Plan redefines the RPROZ so that productive land is defined based on its ability to produce food but can accommodate things other than rural production.ie.
 Rural production zoning on poor soils is wrong.
 That is the right place to put smaller areas for housing ie.2000sq mtrs The Planning Maps show the Rural Production Zone in some areas e.g. Awanui/wireless road kaitaia that are serviced by sewerage, footpaths, refuse collection etc. If this zoning continues, it will severely constrain future urban development, and this should be corrected by amending RPROZ objectives, policies and rules zones to accommodate things other than rural production.
-I seek the following decision from the Council: Amend the Planning Maps by removing the Rural Production Zone from areas as described above developed with infrastructure for urban development and substitute an appropriate urban zone; OR amend Rural Production Zone objectives, policies and rules as separately submitted and allow smaller blocks of land ie.2000 sq mtrs Amend the Rural Production Zone objectives, policies and rules zones so that productive land is defined based on its ability to produce food but can accommodate things other than rural production; OR amend Planning Maps to remove RPROZ from urban areas as separately submitted.
-S519.033, S519.034, The specific provisions of the Plan that my submission relates to are: OSZ-R1, OSZ-R2, SARZ-R1, SARZ-R2 Confirm your position: Support Support In-part Oppose (please tick relevant box) - My submission is: We would like the parks and reserves in our district with new zoning rules that don't require minimum bulk/height and location rules.
+I seek the following decision from the Council: Amend the Planning Maps by removing the Rural Production Zone from areas as described above developed with infrastructure for urban development and substitute an appropriate urban zone; OR amend Rural Production Zone objectives, policies and rules as separately submitted and allow smaller blocks of land ie.2000 sq mtrs S547.031 Amend the Rural Production Zone objectives, policies and rules zones so that productive land is defined based on its ability to produce food but can accommodate things other than rural production; OR amend Planning Maps to remove RPROZ from urban areas as separately submitted.
+S547.032 The specific provisions of the Plan that my submission relates to are: OSZ-R1, OSZ-R2, SARZ-R1, SARZ-R2 Confirm your position: 」Support [(please tick relevant box) My submission is:

+We would like the parks and reserves in our district with new zoning rules that don't require minimum bulk/height and location rules.
 If there are to be some rules, these should be limited to activities that are not for public facilities or playgrounds or open space areas.